-Download a legally-binding Texas durable power of attorney form in fillable PDF and Word formats, and learn how to use it in the Lone Star State.
+Download a fillable Texas durable power of attorney form and learn how to prepare yours.

-In Texas, power of attorney forms can be made durable by including the following or similar language:
+Texas power of attorney forms can be made durable by including the following statements or similar language:

 “This power of attorney is not affected by subsequent disability or incapacity of the principal”